What does Bernard mean?

 Bernard is a very prominent first name for men (#142 out of 1220, Top 12%) and also a very prominent surname for all people (#864 out of 150436, Top 1%).
 (2000 U.S. Demographics)

-Displayed below is a comparison of the usage of the boy name Bernard and related names.
-Barnard, Barney, Barnie, Bear (#1333 from recent data), Bernardino, Bernardo (#1482), Bernhard, Bernie, Berry and Bjorn are the prominent variation forms of Bernard (#1173 from recent data) listed in the Top 2000.
+Which version is better?with its variant forms and related boy names.
+Barnard, Barney, Barnie, Bear (#1307 from recent data), Bernardino, Bernardo (#1336), Bernhard, Bernie, Berry and Bjorn (#1616) are the prominent variation forms of Bernard (#1218 from recent data) listed in the Top 2000.
 These forms of Bernard were at the top of their popularity during the years 1910-1919 (usage of 0.4%) and have become much less popular since.